African-American musical theater

-African-American musical theater includes late 19th and early 20th century musical theater productions by African Americans in New York City and Chicago.
+African-American musical theater includes late 19th- and early 20th-century musical theater productions by African Americans in New York City and Chicago.
 Actors from troupes such as the Lafayette Players also crossed over into film.
 The Pekin Theatre in Chicago was a popular and influential venue.
+Various theater actors crossed over into African American cinema.

 Early history

 The African Grove Theatre opened in New York City in 1821.
+It was subjected to harassment and intimidation, eventually closing.

-Before the late 1890s, the image portrayed of African-Americans on Broadway was a "secondhand vision of black life created by European-American performers."
+Before the late 1890s, the image portrayed of African Americans on Broadway was a "secondhand vision of black life created by European-American performers."
 Stereotyped "coon songs" were popular, and blackface was common.
 Minstrel shows were often performed in early history and were inspired by black music.
-These shows were first performed by white people who used black face in the 1800s.
-Many of these performers wore old ripped clothing, some actually stolen from slaves, to “represent” the enslaved African Americans.
-Along with the clothing, they acted black people out to be lazy, thieves, and dumb.
+These shows were first performed by white people who used blackface in the 1800s.
+Many of these performers wore old ripped clothing, some stolen from slaves, to "represent" the enslaved African Americans.
+Along with the clothing, the white performers portrayed black people as lazy, thieves, and dumb.

+The Hyers Sisters have been credited with creating the first American musicals in the 1870s.
+Trained opera singers, they toured the United States for 20 years, performing 'comic operas' that broke with minstrel show stereotypes and told stories about slavery and freedom.
+Another pioneering Black touring group was Sherman H. Dudley's Smart Set Company, whose musical comedies in the early 1900s bridged the gap between old Minstrel-style stereotypes and more upscale, authentic and self-referential humour.

 Will Marion Cook and Bob Cole brought black-written musical comedy to Broadway in 1898.
 Cook's Clorindy, or The Origin of the Cake Walk, an hour-long sketch that was the first all-black show to play in a prestigious Broadway house, Casino Theatre's Roof Garden.
 Cole's A Trip to Coontown was the first full-length New York musical comedy written, directed and performed exclusively by blacks.
 The approach of the two composers were diametrically opposed: Cole believed that African Americans should try to compete with European Americans by proving their ability to act similarly on- and offstage, while Cook thought African Americans should not imitate European Americans but instead create their own style.

 Bob Cole and brothers John Rosamond Johnson and James Weldon Johnson focused on elevating the lyrical sophistication of African American songs.
 Their first collaboration was "Louisiana Lize", a love song written in a new lyrical style that left out the watermelons, razors, and "hot mamas" typical of earlier "coon songs."

 Cole and the Johnson brothers went on to create musicals such as The Belle of Bridgeport, The Red Moon (with Joe Jordan), The Shoo-Fly Regiment, In Newport, Humpty Dumpty, and Sally in Our Alley (featuring Bob Cole's "Under The Bamboo Tree").
 Bob Cole's suicide in 1911 ended "one of the promising musical comedy teams yet seen on Broadway".

+Pat Chappelle was in the theater business and helped organize touring vaudeville shows with numerous performers.